jamievullo/TravelSaver/README.md

 This is a single page application that allows Users to signup and search for real-time prices of flights, hotels, and rental cars for a specific date or date range.
 Utilizes 4 different APIs including TripAdvisor, Skyscanner, Avis, and Triposo.

 ### Technologies
-This application utilizes the Ruby Programming language, the React Library, and JavaScript while using several gems (listed) ruby '2.6.1'
+This application utilizes the Ruby Programming language, the React Library, and JavaScript while using several gems and dependencies(listed) ruby '2.6.1'
 * gem 'rails', '~> 6.0.0'
 * gem 'sqlite3', '~> 1.4'